Where to Spend a Wine Weekend on the Mornington Peninsula

 Montalto Restaurant

 Award-winning Montalto Restaurant features wooden beams, chestnut tables and floor-to-ceiling windows that frame the vineyard views.
-Go à la carte or opt for the five-course tasting menu, with seasonal options including pork scotch fillet with fermented cabbage and smoked eel with burnt fig.
+Go à la carte or opt for the tasting menu, with seasonal options including spanner crab with heirloom tomatoes and aged Great Ocean duck.

 Jackalope